 Honu’s wheeled carry bag is simple, but effective.
-It has three small exterior pockets (the front pocket has a zipper), and a set of compression straps to help keep everything nice and tight during transportation.
-It has enough room to fit all of your paddling needs and has a lightly padded front panel for extra protection.
+It has two small exterior side pockets and a large volume front zipper pocket.
+There is a set of four compression straps around the outside of the bag to help keep everything nice and tight during transportation.
+It has enough room to fit all of your paddling needs and is lightly padded for extra protection.

-While the Honu Fairlight does not include a paddle, Honu does have a few different paddles available for purchase to match your needs, aesthetic, and budget.
+While the Honu Fairlight does not include a paddle, Honu does have a few different high quality paddles available for purchase to match your needs, aesthetic, and budget.

-Both paddles are super lightweight and offer excellent paddling performance for a variety of conditions thanks to the medium size blade with a medium rake-angle.
+Both paddles are lightweight and offer excellent paddling performance for a variety of conditions.

 Stability is key for any paddleboard, especially for all-around boards that are designed to handle a little bit of everything.
 The Fairlight offers an incredibly stable ride thanks to its 4.7” thickness.
 While standing and paddling normally it remains rigid and resists rolling or tipping from small changes in weight distribution or small boat wake.
 The thinner profile of the board is easier to lower under the surface when fully weighting one side or the other, but it smoothly resurfaces once you correct your position.
 Likewise, it’s very stable and easy to hold on its edge, which can be helpful when dealing with choppy conditions.

 When hopping around on the board to quickly change stances, or when paddling with lots of effort for a sprint, the Fairlight does begin to flex noticeably and the stability does drop.
 While this isn’t a typical use-case, it is one that we use to test the abilities of the boards we review.
-In comparison to the Honu Byron – the Fairlight’s little sibling – the Fairlight felt noticeably less stiff and a little less stable to me.
-The actual size difference between the two is not that great, so it makes sense that they would be similar in performance.
-The Fairlight measured to only be 32.25” wide at its widest point (only 0.25” wider than the Byron), but it did measure 3” longer than the Byron, as specified.
-The loss of ¾ of an inch is pretty significant in this comparison.
-Had the Fairlight been the full 33” width, I do believe it would have been noticeably more stable than the Byron, even if it still doesn’t feel quite as stiff due to the extra length.
-Hopefully any new version of the fairlight will address this issue.
+In side-by-side comparison to the Honu Byron – the Fairlight’s little sibling – the Fairlight felt noticeably less stiff and a little less stable to me.
+The Honu Fairlight does come in with a measured 32.5” width at the widest point.
+This is a slight increase from last year, and is a full inch wider than the Honu Byron.
+This does give the Fairlight more initial stability than the Byron for standing and paddling.

-The Fairlight was never meant to be a sporty sprinting stand up paddleboard, so seeing its top speed results as very middle-of-the-pack for an all-around iSUP was no surprise.
-Where the Fairlight does do well, though, is its cruising speed.
+The Fairlight was never meant to be a super-fast sprinting stand up paddleboard, so seeing its top speed results as very middle-of-the-pack for an all-around iSUP was no surprise.
+Where the Fairlight does do well, though, is its cruising speed and glide.

 Maneuverability and Tracking